chr1st0scli/RainLisp/RainLisp/Docs/quick-start/streams.md

 -> *3*

-Also, instead of defining the stream as we did above like `(define stream (cons-stream 1 (cons-stream 2 (cons-stream 3 (cons-stream 4 nil)))))`, we can simply use the procedure `make-range-stream` to easily create a numerical stream.
+Also, instead of defining the stream as we did above like `(define stream (cons-stream 1 (cons-stream 2 (cons-stream 3 (cons-stream 4 nil)))))`, we can simply use the procedure `make-range-stream` to easily create a numerical one.

 ```scheme
 (define stream (make-range-stream 1 4))